Asabeneh/30-Days-Of-React/12_Day_Forms/12_forms.md

 <input type="button" />
 ```

-Another HTML fields to get data from form are textarea and options.
+Another HTML fields to get data from a form are textarea and select with options elements.

 ```html
 <textarea>Please write your comment ...</textarea>